George A. KennaAssistant Professor of Psychiatry and Human Behavior (Research)

 2012: Rhode Island Pharmacists Association: First Awardee of the Cardinal Health Generation Rx Champions Award Recognizing Excellence in Community Based Prescription Drug Abuse Prevention.
 Sept 27, 2012.

-McGeary, John Assistant Professor of Psychiatry and Human Behavior
+McGeary, John Associate Professor of Psychiatry and Human Behavior

 American Pharmacists Association (APhA)